Dyskal/Dyskal/README.md

 # Hi 👋, I'm Dyskal

-### French student currently on first year of computer science
+### French student currently on second year of computer science

 ### Connect with me: